- Contents

 2.4.1.
 Boolean Type, Not Boolean Object Instance

-operator to determine the type of the specified actual value.
+The expectBoolean method uses JavaScript's built-in typeof operator to determine the type of the specified actual value.

 NOTES